Skip to main content

 The world’s most prestigious scientific conferences

-As mentioned, in 1911, Solvay organized an international scientific conference at the Hotel Métropole in Brussels: it would go down in history as the first Solvay Conference, inviting the most brilliant scientists in the field of physics to discuss their research.
+In 1911, Ernest Solvay organized an international scientific conference at the Hotel Métropole in Brussels.
+This event would become known as the first Solvay Conference,bringing together leading physicists to discuss their research.

 Conseil de Physique, Brussels 1911 with Ernest Solvay with legend of participants